-Don Anair is the Research and Deputy Director for the Clean Vehicles Program, working on state and national transportation, air quality, and global warming policy.
+Don Anair is the Research Director for the Clean Transportation Program, working on state and national transportation, air quality, and global warming policy.
 Mr. Anair is an engineer with expertise on fuels and transportation technology covering both light and heavy-duty vehicles.

 Based in UCS's Oakland office, Mr. Anair evaluates autonomous, hybrid and advanced vehicle technologies and is co-author of State of Charge and Cradle to Grave— reports which evaluate the global warming emissions and fuel cost savings of electric vehicles throughout the United States.